YazanMohammad/Sorting-Counter/README.md

 # Sorting-Counter

-The main purpose of this project it to countn how many operations the sorting algorithm have to make before being sorted
+The main purpose of this project is to count how many operations the sorting algorithm have to make before being sorted

 -Language : it was made using Visual Basic C#